 3.2.1 Company's Principal Business

-Table 3-2 organizes Peru's survey responses according to principal business.
+Table 3-2 organizes survey responses from Singapore according to principal business.
 Ten different business types are represented in the survey responses.
-The majority of respondents were from Manufacturing (34.6%) and Retail (26.9%) sector, while the Wholesale industry was also well represented (19.2%).
+The majority of respondents were from Manufacturing (34.7%), Wholesale (22.2%) and Services (22.2%) sector.